ASPteaching/Omics_Data_Analysis-Case_Study_0-Introduction_to_BioC/README.md

-# Omics_Data_Analysis-Case_Study_0-Introduction_to_BioC
+# Omics Data Analysis- Introduction to BioConductor (Classes)

-This document is intended to provide a soft introduction to Bioconductor classes for managing microarrays and similar data.
+This repository is intended to provide a soft introduction to Bioconductor classes for managing microarrays and similar data.

-It is based on the vignettes() of two packages `ExpressionSet`and `geoQuery` which can be accessed, after loading each package with the instruction `openVignette()`.
+It is based on the vignettes() of two packages `ExpressionSet` and `geoQuery` which can be accessed, after loading each package with the instruction `openVignette()`.

+There are two ways to use the repository

+- Download or clone the repository, so you can access directly to all files and re-create the document if you wisht to.
+- Access directly to the output in (this link)[http://aspteaching.github.io/Introduction_2_Bioc_classes_4_microarrays.html]